markhazleton/TaskListProcessor/README.md

 var logger = loggerFactory.CreateLogger<Program>();

 // Create the processor
-using var processor = new TaskListProcessorImproved("My Tasks", logger);
+using var processor = new TaskListProcessorEnhanced("My Tasks", logger);

 // Define your tasks using the factory pattern var taskFactories = new Dictionary<string, Func<CancellationToken, Task<object?>>>